Wealthsimple is one of the most popular robo-advisors around the world, with operations in Canada, the U.S. and U.K.

 - Have a Canadian SIN and address

-Wealthsimple Trade Zero Fees: How Do They Make Money?
+Wealthsimple Trade Zero Fees: How Does It Make Money?

 Wealthsimple vs. Wealthsimple Trade

-Wealthsimple is the robo-advisor service that offers automated low-fee investing to investors who want a hands-on approach to their portfolio at the lowest fees possible using ETFs.
-Account holders receive automatic re-balancing of their portfolio and free financial advice.
+Wealthsimple Invest is the robo-advisor service that offers automated low-fee investing to investors who want a hands-free approach to their portfolio at the lowest fees possible using ETFs.
+Account-holders receive automatic re-balancing of their portfolio and free financial advice.

 You can open different kinds of accounts on Wealthsimple Invest including RRSP, TFSA, RESP, RRIF and LIRA (Canada), or Traditional IRA, Roth and SEP IRA’s (United States), and ISA and JISA Individual Savings Accounts (United Kingdom).

 It also provides non-registered investment accounts in all three countries.